MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/troubleshoot/remote-desktop-service-currently-busy.md

 > The task you are trying to do can't be completed because Remote Desktop Service is currently busy.
 Please try again in a few minutes.
 Other users should still be able to sign in.

-Remote desktop clients attempting to connect also become unresponsive.
+Remote Desktop clients attempting to connect also become unresponsive.

 To work around this issue, restart the RDSH server.